ArturDorfman/interview-prepper/content/guide/javascript.md

 console.log(instance.#privateField) // Error.
 Can't be accessed this way, only like a getter above.
 ```

-On the other hand, TypeScript, being a statically typed superset of JavaScript, introduces typings along with other features such as access modifiers.
+On the other hand, TypeScript, being a statically typed superset of JavaScript,
+introduces typing along with other features such as access modifiers.
 There are three types of access modifiers in TypeScript:

 1. public: The public keyword is used to specify that a class member is publicly accessible throughout any part of the code.